DarkoKa/IT-systems-design-exercise/README.md

-exercises from classes IT systems design
+Exercises from classes IT systems design - [use platform: Enterprise Architect / Figma] Computer network. [use platform: Cisco Packet Tracer]